 Lord Haskins, Chair of the Humber LEP, said:

-“We’re delighted we were able to secure funding from the Enterprise Zone Capital Grant Fund for the Able Marine Energy Park, which will help the works to get off the ground more quickly, bringing forward hundreds of construction jobs.
+“We’re delighted we were able to secure funding from the Enterprise Zone Capital Grant Fund for the Humber Ports Port, which will help the works to get off the ground more quickly, bringing forward hundreds of construction jobs.

 “The energy park project is a critical part of our plans for growing the Humber as the UK’s energy estuary.